HichTala/diffusion-model-for-logo-generation/README.md

 <img src="img/dalle2-soccer-logo.png" title="soccer club logos generated bu DALLE-2 OpenAI">

-The output is indeed quite good but doesn't provide logos that can be immediately used for official purposes.
+The output is indeed relevant but doesn't provide logos that can be immediately used for official purposes.
 We still have several issues mainly linked to text generation on logos.

 We then want to improve the model in order to better perform on logo generation.